Hester Street (film)

-Hester Street is a 1975 romantic film based on Abraham Cahan's 1896 novella Yekl: A Tale of the New York Ghetto, and was adapted and directed by Joan Micklin Silver.
-In 2011, Hester Street was added to the National Film Registry of the Library of Congress.

-The film stars Steven Keats and Carol Kane, who was nominated for an Academy Award for Best Actress for the role of Gitl.
+Hester Street is a 1975 American comedy drama film based on Abraham Cahan's 1896 novella Yekl: A Tale of the New York Ghetto, and was adapted and directed by Joan Micklin Silver.
+The film stars Steven Keats and Carol Kane, who was nominated for an Academy Award for Best Actress for her performance.

+In 2011, Hester Street was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."
+In 2021, a 4K restoration of the film was released as part of the Cohen Film Collection.
+This restoration premiered at the 73rd Cannes Film Festival.
+The film was then screened at the 59th New York Film Festival and given limited theatrical releases in New York City and Los Angeles, drawing further attention to the film's legacy in the wake of Silver's death.

 Plot

 Hester Street tells the story of Jewish immigrants who come to the Lower East Side of New York City in 1896 from Eastern Europe, and who live on Hester Street in Manhattan.
 When Yankel first comes to the U.S., he quickly assimilates into American culture, and becomes Jake.
-He also begins to have an affair with Mamie, a dancer.
+He also begins an affair with Mamie, a dancer.
 His wife, Gitl, who arrives later with their son, Yossele, has difficulty assimilating.
 Tension arises in their marriage as Jake continually upbraids and abuses Gitl.
 Additionally, Jake continues to see Mamie, which Gitl later discovers through Mrs. Kavarsky, a neighbor.
 Jake and Gitl ultimately divorce, whereby Gitl takes all of Mamie's money and marries Bernstein, a faithful traditionalist.
 By the end of the film, she is sartorially and lingually assimilated — walking down the street with Bernstein and Yossele (now known as Joey), speaking English, and showing her hair.
 But she is now liberated from Jake, who in turn has married Mamie.

-The film is noteworthy for its detailed reconstruction of Jewish immigrant life in New York at the turn of the century – much of the dialogue is delivered in Yiddish with English subtitles – and was part of the wave of films released in the late 1960s and through the 1970s which began explicitly to deal with the complexities of American Jewish identity.
-In addition, Carol Kane's lead character posed a still-provocative synthesis as she discovers her own self-assertion on behalf of her right to maintain a traditional identity in an aggressively modern setting.